How to Join, Fuse or Splice Filament Together

-How many times have you finished a 3D print, and the leftover filament on the spool isn’t quite enough to complete your next print.
-Or worse, have you ever finished a roll mid-print (the print then stops) and you’ve wasted all that filament and have to start again.
+How many times have you finished a 3D print, and the leftover filament on the spool isn’t quite enough to complete your next print?

-We’re going to cover how to build your own rudimentary 3D printer filament joiner.
-It’s much easier than you might think.
+We’re also going to cover how to build your own rudimentary 3D printer filament joiner, as well as some pre-built options which you can use to splice nearly any 3D printer filament together.

 Why You Would Want To Fuse Filament Together